 Buying or Selling an Existing NJ Franchise Business

-Buying or selling a franchised business in NJ involves addressing and then resolving many details and issues.
-If you are a franchisee buying or selling a franchised business, you need the consent of the franchisor and most times a landlord.
+Buying or selling a franchised business in NJ involves identifying and then resolving many details and decisions.
+If you are buying or selling a franchised business, you may not know that you need the franchisor’s consent and, most of the time, the landlord’s consent.
+You cannot just assume ownership of the franchised business or the commercial lease.

-In addition, the controlling franchise agreement must be reviewed to make sure the purchase or sale agreement is in compliance with the terms and conditions of the governing documents.
-At Hanlon Niemann & Wright, we work to ensure that the pre- and post-closing obligations to the franchisor are appropriately transferred to the new owner.
+In addition, the controlling franchise agreement must be reviewed to ensure the terms of the purchase or sale agreement comply with the governing documents.
+At Hanlon Niemann & Wright, we work to ensure that the pre- and post-closing obligations to the franchisor are appropriately identified and assigned to the new owner.

-In NJ, a commercially good faith standard exists in the conduct and affairs between a franchisor and franchisee.
+In NJ, a commercial good-faith standard governs the conduct and affairs between a franchisor and a franchisee.
 Accordingly, the franchisor must act in good faith when conditioning or refusing to approve a franchise transfer.

 TESTIMONIAL